joscheuerer/hands-on-workshop/docs/lab2-new.md

 * Each time a pull request towards the tracked branch ('master') is created, the workflow on StackGuardian will run
 * The triggered run will deploy the resources (in this case a vpc) in the cloud but will ask for an approval after creating the terraform plan
 * A paragraph with comments will be posted in the github pull request to inform the git user about the outcome of the run

+### Pull request
+Once all participants completed the setup, your StackGuardian Host will share the screen and create the pull request.